mjchi7/mjchi7.github.io/content/posts/spring-boot-custom-classloader.md

 }
 ```

-The simple class define a simple Spring Boot application.
-The application on start up, first creates an `ExecutorService` and run a task asynchronously to dynamically load the `com.example.dependency.SomeLibraryClass`.
-Later, we submit the same task to the `ForkJoinPool#commonPool`.
+The simple class defines a Spring Boot application.
+On startup, the application first creates an `ExecutorService` and runs a task asynchronously to dynamically load the `com.example.dependency.SomeLibraryClass`.
+Later, it submits the same task to the `ForkJoinPool#commonPool`.

-Notably, the `com.example.dependency.SomeLibraryClass` is a class that exists on a dependent library JAR file.
+Notably, the `com.example.dependency.SomeLibraryClass` is a class that exists in a dependent library JAR file.

-When we package the application into a JAR file and run it, we'll get the following output:
+When we package the application into a JAR file and run it, we get the following output:

 ```bash
 ExecutorService ClassLoader: org.springframework.boot.loader.LaunchedURLClassLoader